 Check workshop descriptions for anything special they might require, such as a blanket or particular instruments.
 Workshops descriptions are listed on the website and will also be in your program on site.
 Yoga mats for yoga classes, and they are great for seated moments in the pavilions.

-Fire circles run from late evening (somewhere around 10:30 pm) until they come to a natural stop, usually the beginning of dawn.
+Fire circles run from late evening (somewhere around 10:30 pm) until they come to a natural stop (usually between 3am – dawn.)
 However, it’s important we all know that there is no expectation of staying up all night.
-Do what feels good, and don’t push it too quickly as we re-emerge together.
+Do what feels good!
+You can always sit a bit and rest outside the fire circle area, and jump back in.

 Each night has a different focus, and we will likely not finalize those until just before the event.
 Stay tuned, we’ll let you know!